-Finding the best Bluetooth speaker for your particular needs can be a tricky task.
-It's nothing to do with shortage of options – every online and physical manufacturer from Apple to Ultimate Ears is vying for a bite of the Bluetooth cherry and by association, your hard-earned cash.
-So, which model is most worthy of your precious coin?
-Fret not, we've rounded-up our pick of the best Bluetooth speakers across all shapes, sizes and prices to ensure you discover a product you'll be over the moon with.
+Finding the best Bluetooth speaker for your particular needs isn't the cake walk it might at first seem.
+It's nothing to do with shortage of options – every online manufacturer from Apple to Ultimate Ears is vying for a bite of the Bluetooth cherry and by association, your hard-earned cash.
+The challenge is knowing which model is most worthy of your precious coin.
+Fret not, for that is where we come in.
+We've done the heavy lifting and rounded-up our pick of the best Bluetooth speakers across all shapes, sizes and prices to ensure you discover a product you'll be over the moon with.

-The key thing is to avoid opting for the first Bluetooth speaker that takes your fancy.
-Yes, it might be a looker, but is it the best?
-It's really worth considering what you actually want from it.
-And since the two of you will likely be together for quite some time, why not read our independent review of the product – and maybe a few reviews of competing products in the price category – first?
+It may sound obvious, but the key thing when looking for a Bluetooth speaker is to avoid opting for the first model that takes your fancy.
+Yes, it might be a looker, but is it the best model for you?
+If you want your love for it to still be strong, after the boys of summer have gone, why not read our independent review of the product – and maybe reviews of competing products in the price category – first?
 You might discover a few features you didn't know you could get for the money.

-A 2020 What Hi-Fi?
-Award-winner.
+A What Hi-Fi?
+2020 Awards-winner.
 If all you want is a portable Bluetooth speaker that sounds as good as you can currently buy for around £100 ($100, AU$119), you’ll be hard-pressed to better the fantastic Flip 5.
 JBL’s newest offering sounds great for the price and is rugged enough to cope with a day at the pool.

 The Flip 5 is waterproof to an IPX7 rating, boasts a 12 hour battery life and has a USB-C charging port, meaning it goes from flat to fully juiced in just 2.5 hours.
 It's a pleasure to use and scores highly for portability, with a wrist strap that slips comfortably over our hand.
 There's also a PartyBoost button that helps you pair two PartyBoost-enabled speakers to create a stereo pair, or link over 100 PartyBoost-compatible speakers in mono.